-1. The Entrance Examinations for various P.G.
+- 1. The Entrance Examinations for various P.G.
 Degree Courses (other than those offered by the Sarojini Naidu School and M.Sc.
-Physics, Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management,

-Health Psychology and P G Diploma in Sanskrit Computational Linguistics), I.M.Sc.
+Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management, Health Psychology and P G Diploma in Sanskrit Computational Linguistics), I.M.Sc.
 (5-year Integrated) courses in Sciences and I.M.A.
-(5-year Integrated) courses in Humanities and Social Scienes will consist of only a written test of 100 marks.

-- 2. The entrance examinations in the case of MPA, MFA, M.A. in Communication and PG Diploma in Health Communication and Children's Theatre/Theatre in Education in the Sarojini Naidu School will consist of a written test and a practical test/interview.
+(5-year Integrated) courses in Humanities and Social Sciences will consist of only a written test of 100 marks. - 2.
+The entrance examinations in the case of MPA, MFA, M.A. in Communication and PG Diploma in Health Communication in the Sarojini Naidu School will consist of a written test and a practical test/interview.
 Only such candidates who are found successful in the written test will be called for the practical test/interview at Hyderabad.
 The tentative schedule for the written test, practical test/interview for all the courses is given in a tabular form at the end of this chapter. - 3.
 The entrance examination for the M.Sc.
-Physics, Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management and Health Psychology, M.Phil, Integrated M.Phil./Ph.D.
+Ocean and Atmospheric Sciences, MBA Health Care and Hospital Management and Health Psychology, M.Phil, Integrated M.Phil./Ph.D.
 Cognitive Science, Integrated M.Sc./Ph.D.
-Biotechnoogy; M.Tech.
-Materials Engineering, Nano Science and Technology and Ph.D. in different subjects will consist of a written test and an interview (after qualifying in the former).
+Biotechnology; M.Tech.
+Materials Engineering, and Ph.D. in different subjects will consist of a written test and an interview (after qualifying in the former).
 The written test will carry 75 marks and the interview 25 marks.